jeffreycwitt/hn202/docs/class-8.md

 Second: The vast size of Umayyad Empire was unsustainable from a military and political point of view.
 The dream of a single *umma* was proving to be impossible.

 As the Umayyad Empire fell, the Abbasid Empire replaced it and then contracted.
-THis contraction left huge geographic areas with Muslim people.
+This contraction left huge geographic areas with Muslim people.
 These people lived in different localities under different rulers, with different traditions, customs, and protocols.
 And as new political questions arose, each locality was developing their own answers.

 For both of theses reasons, the question become pressing: